 Thankfully I hadn’t spotted much else out of the ordinary on my drive into the suburbs.
 I had perceived no foreboding fog, no werewolf tracks, no strangled cries for help in the distance.
 Actually the ordinariness was itself disturbing considering it seemed that next to nothing had changed in the past three years I had been gone.

 Now, as I surveyed the surrounding neighborhood from the safety of my front porch, petrified with trepidation over what I was going to say to Michelle after the longest period of time we had ever spent separated from each other, I was reacquainted with the area I had cherished so fondly when we first moved in.
 Directly across the road from us was the convivial residence of Brian and Abbey, an older couple who we turned to for baby advice over and over again.
-Even the unbroken baby blue hue of their walls had remained untarnished.
+Even the unbroken baby blue hue of their walls was untarnished.
 On our right hand side skulked an abandoned lot, now filled with an assortment of wild flowers (yet still abandoned) while to our left stood a slightly grander house than our own but as far as I knew had always been unoccupied.
-Michelle and I had always seen ourselves financially as essentially ‘the best of the worst’ in the neighborhood (compared to most residents who worked manual labor jobs for slightly above subsistence living) and it still looked that way.
+Michelle and I had always seen ourselves financially as essentially ‘the best of the worst’ in the neighborhood and it still looked that way.
 Exactly that way.

 First came every husband’s worst nightmare: instead of Michelle I saw another man open the door, holding Daniel in his arms.
 He was tall, friendly, and of course he was buff.
 He told me Michelle had loved me almost as much as she loved him and had subsequently chosen to forget about me.
 In this scenario I collapsed to the floor in anguish.